keuneke/OTC-workshop/README.md

 Prerequisits: To use the templates you must have
 - the python-openstack-client installed
 - the python-heatclient installed
-- some of the provided templates may additionally require the OTC-extensions- an account on the Open Telekom Cloud
+- some of the provided templates may additionally require the OTC-extensions
+- an account on the Open Telekom Cloud
 - the credentials of that account put into .ostackrc (minimally that is: export OS_AUTH_URL=https://iam.eu-de.otc.t-systems.com/v3 export OS_PROJECT_NAME=eu-de